fdcl-gwu/fdcl_save/docs/index.md

 This class is used for easily saving data into a file on a hard disk with C++.
 Currently, the class supports saving `int`, `float`, `double`, `std::string` and eigen vectors/matrices of size 3x1, 4x1, and 3x3.

 Below is an example on how to use this class.
+For more details check the [documentation](html/index.html).

 ```
 #include "fdcl/save.hpp"